AndreasSchachner/AndreasSchachner.github.io/_research_avenues/datasciencefundphys.md

 <div style="width: 750px;">
    <p align="justify">
     Among others, I explore the set of Calabi-Yau hypersurfaces in the <a href="http://hep.itp.tuwien.ac.at/~kreuzer/CY/" target="_blank"><i>Kreuzer-Skarke database</i></a> using the <a href="https://cytools.liammcallistergroup.com" target="_blank"><i>CYTools</i></a> software package.
-For instance, we favor compact geometries that are capable of hosting realistic particle phenomenologies and whose string spectra satisfy bounds from black hole superradiance.
+For instance, we favour compact geometries that are capable of hosting realistic particle phenomenologies and whose string spectra satisfy bounds from black hole superradiance.
 However, the issue of efficiently finding background geometries for viable N=1 string compactifications remains largely unexplored.
 Here, I am interested in developing innovative strategies to obtaining orientifold and D-brane configurations of maximal D3-charge as well as suitable divisor structures with sufficiently many invariant rigid divisors supporting non-perturbative effects for moduli stabilisation.
+We have merely scratched the surface
     </p>
 </div>
 <br>